DATA MARKETPLACE ADMINISTRATION

 1. The Index will display a green checkmark under the Configured column to indicate that the Index was added successfully.

 In this section, we will explore the feature of creating Property Groups.
-With this feature, we can use the Denodo Data Catalog to define custom properties; add them to databases, views and web services; and give them a value on each element in order to improve the available information on them.
+With this feature, we can use the Denodo Data Marketplace to define custom properties; add them to databases, views and web services; and give them a value on each element in order to improve the available information on them.

 In our example, we are going to create a new property group containing custom properties to identify the data owner of a view, and, as an example, assign it to the bv_crm_client view.